mwbowers/mwbowers.github.io/articles/zebra-stripe-subfiles.md

 <br>

-* Add the attribute `class="zebra-stripe-subfile` to the subfile markup.
+* Add the attribute `class="zebra-stripe-subfile"` to the subfile markup.

 ```html